netlify/explorers/README.md

 The site will open at `http://localhost:8888`.

+### OAuth

+Right now the OAuth is set up to run through the production site, so you _do not_ need to set up local OAuth.

+If you want to try it out, you can [create a new OAuth app](https://app.netlify.com/user/applications) with a redirect URL of `http://localhost:8888/.netlify/functions/auth-callback` to allow local OAuth flows and testing.

+See `.env.EXAMPLE` for the required env vars.

 ### Sanity

 **NOTE:** You _only_ need to get Sanity running locally if you need to make changes to the Sanity schema.
 Otherwise you can ignore this section for local development.